rjsmith/nk-pks/README.md

 ## PKS Diary

-Once you have installed the PKS application modules into your NetKernel instance, you should be able to view the embedded PKS Diary book using this link: http://localhost:1060/book/view/book:uk:co:rsbatechnology:pks:diary/
+Once you have installed the PKS application modules into your NetKernel instance, you should be able to [view the embedded PKS Diary book](http://localhost:1060/book/view/book:uk:co:rsbatechnology:pks:diary/)

-Alternatively, just type “PKS Diary” into the NetKernel Management Console portal search box.
+Alternatively, just type **PKS Diary** into the NetKernel Management Console portal search box.

 ## License